ntnu-itk-autonomous-ship-lab/psbmpc/psbmpc_cxx/libs/psbmpc_lib/README.md

 # PSB-MPC Library
 <p> This is the Probabilistic Scenario-based MPC in C/C++, which facilitates a CPU and a GPU version of the algorithm.
 For the GPU version, the most time-critical part of the MPC is implemented in CUDA to allow for performance gains through parallelization. <br>

-To use the library, for cmake, simply use the "add_subdirectory(/path/to/psbmpc_lib)" command, and link the corresponding target to your executable test file.
-Then, change directory to either debug or release, and build using standard cmake commands for either a debug or release build.<br>
+To use the library, for cmake, simply use the `add_subdirectory(/path/to/psbmpc_lib)` command, and link the corresponding target to your executable test file.
+Then, change directory to either debug or release, and build using standard cmake commands for either a debug or release build. <br>

 Note that the amount of memory you need on your GPU to run the algorithm will increase alot with the number of maneuvers (and the set of different maneuver types) you consider in the prediction horizon.
 The **psbmpc_defines.h** header should be used to set limits to maximum number of maneuvers, obstacles etc. to reflect the memory constraint on your computer.
 The library has mainly been tested with GeForce RTX 3090 with 24 GB memory.
-For GPU`s with <= 8 GB memory, test with 1 maneuver first, and gradually increase until you hit the memory constraint.
+For GPUs with less than or equal to 8 GB memory, test with 1 maneuver first, and gradually increase until you hit the memory constraint.
 This is considering this specific implementation, and it can be optimized wrt memory, although it would most likely come at the cost of degraded modularity in the cuda code. <br>

  </p>